 When the reviewer adds, “Unhindered by any personal commitment to anything in particular, he could take time off to see what the public wanted,” you might ask yourself, “So what’s so offensive about a successful single guy in his 30s?”
 According to this reviewer: “But what matters in the end is to get rich with good paintings and not with bad ones.”

 Why?
 Matters to whom?
-Who gets to decide whose paintings are good enough for them to “get rich” by, if not those who buy them?
-Whose ring are they supposed to kiss – the leader of the Establishment, or the anti-Establishment?
-Is there some rule that artists have to prove themselves by suffering for some cause, starving in a garret, dying young, or perhaps killing themselves for being misunderstood, before they are promoted to Officially Important Artist?
+Who gets to decide whose paintings are good enough for artists to “get rich” by, if not those who buy them?
+Whose ring are artists supposed to kiss – the leader of the Establishment, or the anti-Establishment?
+Is there some rule that artists have to prove themselves by suffering for some cause, starving in a garret, dying young, or perhaps killing themselves for being misunderstood, before they are promoted to Officially Important status?

 Does it count that Tissot fought in the Franco-Prussian War, was wounded in a battle at the front that his unit unexpectedly was sent to one morning?
 That he stayed in Paris during the Commune while his peers all fled and alone recorded mass executions by the French Government that no one wanted to know about at the time?
 That, after emigrating to London, he was no longer considered a real French artist, nor considered an English one, so his work must speak for itself?
 James Tissot became wealthy through his own independent nature, talent, and hard work; isn’t that something universally admired?